ThatOneMushroomGuy

 Plant Construction Section

-I heavily recommend that you start drawing your constructions bigger, as there's a lot of empty spaces on your page which could have been more effectively used by drawing bigger, this would not would allow you more room to work through the spatial reasoning challenges that arise when tackling these exercises, but also give you enough space to fully engage your whole arm when making marks.
+Some of your pages have big empty spaces that could have been better used notby drawing bigger, which would allow you not only more room to work through the spatial reasoning challenges that arise when tackling these exercises, but also give you enough space to fully engage your whole arm.

 Final Thoughts